Using Sequential Statistical Tests for Efficient Hyperparameter Tuning: Simulation Study

-First, we investigate how often the sequential random search leads to the same result as the random search (RS).
-Table \ref{equal.tab} presents the proportion of identical solutions for the different considered values of $\gamma_0$, $\gamma_1$, $\alpha$ and $\beta$.
-In the classification case, the SQRS chooses the same parameter configuration approximately between 79\% and 90\% of the time.
-In the regression case, it does so 87\% to 90\% of the time.
-The more conservative the test becomes in terms of smaller (absolute) values for each test parameter, the more often the SQRS makes the same decision.
-It seems that the procedure tends to react more sensitively to changes in the test parameters chosen here in the classification case compared to the regression case.
+As specified by the resampling instance, the maximum number of evaluations was $\text{\textit{max.iter}} = 10$.
+First, we investigated how often the SQRS led to the same result as the random search.
+Table~\ref{equal.tab} displays the proportion of identical solutions for the different values of $\gamma_0$, $\gamma_1$, $\alpha$ and $\beta$.
+The SQRS chose the same parameter configuration approximately between 87\% to 90\% of the runs for the regression datasets, and between 79\% to 90\% of the time for the classification datasets.
+The more conservative the test became in terms of smaller (absolute) values for each test parameter, the more often the SQRS made the same decision.

+When stratifying these results by dataset and learner, Table~\ref{equal.detail} shows that the SQRS performed best at finding the identical solution for the decision tree learner.
+Using the most conservative settings (i.e., D for regression and H for classification), the SQRS found the optimal solution at least 94\% of the times.
+The results for the other learners display more variability.
+In particular, the tree-based ensembles Random Forest and XGBoost are more sensitive to the settings of the SQRS.
+This is most notable in the classification context where choosing more conservative SQRS parameters (Setting H) greatly increased the rate at which the SQRS found the optimal solution.

-If we consider the cases in which the SQRS does not find the optimal solutions, the solutions found by the SQRS do not perform considerably worse.
-In Figure \ref{perf.ratios} the rations of the performance of random search and the performance of SQRS are shown.
-A ratio of 1 corresponds to identical performances, ratios larger than 1 indicate a better performance of random search.
-Per definition of our experiment, SQRS cannot find a better setting than random search, hence, rations smaller than 1 are not possible here.
-For a better clarity, we omit all datapoints with a ratio of 1 in the plot.
-It can be seen that both in classification and regression in most experiments the solution found by SQRS is only slightly worse than the solution of random search.
+If we consider the cases in which the SQRS did not find the "optimal" solution (i.e.\ the solution obtained by the random search), the solutions found by the SQRS did not perform considerably worse.
+Figure~\ref{perf.ratios} shows the quotient of the SQRS and random search performances.

+A ratio of 1 corresponds to identical performances, ratios larger than 1 indicate a better performance of the random search.
+Per definition of our experiment, SQRS could not find a better setting than the random search, hence, ratios smaller than 1 were not possible here.
+For better clarity, we omit all data points with a ratio of 1 in the plot.
+It can be seen that in cases where SQRS and random search differed, the solution found by SQRS is only marginally worse, especially in the context of regression.